Deborah Winters

-Deborah Brace Winters (born November 27, 1953) is an American film and television actress and realtor who has appeared in films such as Kotch, The People Next Door, Class of '44 and the television miniseries The Winds of War.
+Deborah Winters is an American film and television actress and realtor who has appeared in films such as Kotch, The People Next Door, Class of '44 and the television miniseries The Winds of War.

 Early life

 Deborah Winters was born in Los Angeles, California, the daughter of Ralph Winters, head of television casting for Universal Studios for 28 years, and actress Penny Edwards.
 She began her film and television career at age five after moving to New York, where she attended the Professional Children's School.
 She later commenced professional training at the Stella Adler Studio of Acting, New York City.
 She returned to Los Angeles in 1968, where she studied acting under Lee Strasberg at the Lee Strasberg Institute.
 Winters continued working, appearing in commercials for Kinney Shoes, Gulf Oil, Lincoln-Mercury, Quaker Oats, and others.
 In 1966, she received her first major screen role in the Fred Coe comedy-drama, Me, Natalie.